 Fueled by robust funding from right-wing funders including the Koch brothers, the Bradley Foundation, the anonymous wealthy donors to the donor-advised funds of DonorsTrust, and others, SPN has grown rapidly in recent years.
 There were 12 original think tanks when SPN was founded.
-In 2012, there were 59 SPN member think tanks in all 50 states.
-Please see SPN Members for more, including links to articles about each of them.
+In 2013, there were 64 SPN member think tanks in all 50 states.
+(See SPN Members for more, including links to articles about each of them.)

 SPN Ties to ALEC

-All Of SPN's 59 member state think tanks in 2012, at least 34 have demonstrable ties to ALEC in addition to SPN's own ties, and all of SPN's member think tanks push ALEC's agenda in their respective states.
+All of SPN's 64 member state think tanks have pushed parts of the ALEC agenda in their respective states, and at least 34 of them have additional direct ties to ALEC (beyond SPN's own ties as an ALEC funder).
 SPN think tanks have introduced, echoed, pushed, and reinforced ALEC policies to hamstring labor, privatize education, disenfranchise minorities, students, and the elderly, and rollback environmental initiatives in the states.

 While, in 2007, the approximately $40 million in combined revenues of the 52 member think tanks in 45 states that were then members was less than the Heritage Foundation's budget that year of $50 million, SPN president Tracie Sharp announced in late 2007 a plan to expand think-tank revenues by $50 million by 2012.
-In 2010, combined revenues of SPN itself and its 59 member state think tanks was $76.5 million, according to a review of the groups' IRS forms 990 by the Center for Media and Democracy (CMD).
+In 2010, combined revenues of SPN itself and its (then) 59 member state think tanks was $76.1 million, according to a review of the groups' IRS forms 990 by CMD.
+See 2010 below for more.

 SPN's purpose, according to its by-laws, is to "assist in organizing, developing and raising funds for institutes throughout the United States whose purpose is the promotion of authoritative ideas and research studies on state and local public policy issues in the public interest."
 SPN's founding executive director, Lamm, is quoted in the Arkansas Democrat-Gazette as calling what think tanks in the network do "constructive troublemaking."